-Marigolds make for a striking addition to any garden.
+Growing marigolds will make your garden prettier.
 The bright, golden-orange colour that radiates from them makes the environment feel warmer and more welcoming.
 These flowers also make for an excellent addition to bouquets and vases!

 If you’d love to plant your own marigolds, join us as we discover everything you need to know about growing and caring for these glorious flowers.